 For those individuals who do not have this insurance coverage, you are welcome to apply for financial assistance and your need will be based on your financial status.
 For Florida residents who have had a traumatic injury, funding may be possible through Brain and Spinal Cord Injury Program (BSCIP).

 Brooks Rehabilitation Hospital has been one of the leaders in rehabilitation for 50 years and is accredited by the Joint Commission and the Commission on Accreditation of Rehab Facilities (CARF).
 This specialty recognition includes our in-patient SCI program.

 Over the years, Brooks has developed an extensive continuum of care that allows patients to seamlessly transition from inpatient rehab, day program, outpatient therapy, adaptive sports and recreation, community wellness, research, vocational rehab, driving evaluations and training and follow-up with our physician practice.
 Brooks guarantees that whoever you meet along the way, they are an experienced passionate professional with one job in mind, helping you become the best you can be.

-Brooks prides itself on using the most up to date technology.
-Your treatment sessions may include:
+Brooks prides itself on using the most up to date technology to help facilitate neurorecovery and maximize your progress.
+In the SCI/D program, your treatment sessions may include: